Eshku/Indirect/README.md

 Components are defined as plain JavaScript objects that act as a schema.
 This schema dictates how component data is stored and accessed.
 Complex data types are stored as numeric references to objects managed elsewhere.

-A component file exports a named constant matching the component's name.
+A component file exports a named constant matching component's name.

 Below are several examples of component schemas, demonstrating various data types and features.